Circle of latitude: Major circles of latitude

+The five major circles of latitude shown on an equirectangular projection of Earth.

 These circles of latitude, excluding the Equator, mark the divisions between the five principal geographical zones.

 Equator

 The equator is the circle that is equidistant from the North Pole and South Pole.
 It divides the Earth into the Northern Hemisphere and the Southern Hemisphere.
 Of the parallels or circles of latitude, it is the longest, and the only 'great circle' (a circle on the surface of the Earth, centered on Earth's center).
 All the other parallels are smaller and centered only on Earth's axis.